Spenbroski/web-dev-hw/project 3/readme.md

 I also had a problem with spliting my page into a side content, which I would've liked to do but I made do with tiny side menus near the botton of my About and Sample pages that linked to outside places.

 I had a problem with the dropdown menu but figured it out after a while.

+and now im having trouble with coloring while im tryong to submit it to origin